bgmichelsen/bgmichelsen.github.io/ABOUT.md

 ## A little more about me...
 I've been an embedded systems engineer in the industry for 4 years.
 I have skills with Python, C++, and C, mostly working with ARM Cortex-M devices.
-I also have a passion for audio and music, and have been learning music my whole life: composing my own music, learning new instruments, etc. Mechatronics, signal processing, and embedded systems combines my passions for physics and engineering.
+Mechatronics, signal processing, and embedded systems combines my passions for physics and engineering.
 I hope to have fun learning it!

 ## Contact me!